Post-exertional malaise: Symptoms

+When I do any activity that goes beyond what I can do—I literally collapse—my body is in major pain, it hurts to lay in bed, it hurts to think, I can’t hardly talk—I can't find the words, I feel my insides are at war.

 Variability

-The level of activity that triggers PEM, as well as the symptoms, vary from person to person, and within individuals over time.
+The level of activity that triggers PEM, as well as the symptoms, vary within individuals over time.
 Due to this variability, affected people may be unable to predict what will trigger it.
 This variable, relapsing-remitting pattern can cause one's abilities to fluctuate from one day to the next.

 Diagnosis

 PEM is a hallmark symptom of ME/CFS and is common in long COVID.

-However, its presence can be difficult to assess because patients and doctors may be unfamiliar with it.
+Its presence can be difficult to assess because patients and doctors may be unfamiliar with it.
 Hence, the WHO recommends that clinicians explicitly ask long COVID patients whether symptoms worsen with activity.

 The 2-day Cardiopulmonary Exercise Test (CPET) may aid in documenting PEM, showing apparent abnormalities in the body's response to exercise.
+The hand-grip test has also shown promise as a diagnostic tool.
 Still, more research on developing a diagnostic test is needed.

 Epidemiology

 PEM is considered a cardinal symptom of ME/CFS by modern diagnostic criteria: the International Consensus Criteria, the National Academy of Medicine criteria, and NICE's definition of ME/CFS all require it.
 The Canadian Consensus Criteria require "post exertional malaise and/or [post exertional] fatigue" instead.
 On the other hand, the older Oxford Criteria lack any mention of PEM, and the Fukuda Criteria consider it optional.
 Depending on the definition of ME/CFS used, PEM is present in 60 to 100% of ME/CFS patients.

 A majority of people with long COVID experience post-exertional malaise as well.